 Please enable JavaScript in your browser to complete this form.

-Ok so I didn’t know how to blanch bell peppers either when my husband asked me to make his grandma’s stuffed bell peppers recipe.
+Ok so I didn’t know how to cook green peppers either when my husband asked me to make his grandma’s stuffed bell peppers recipe.
 It only took once for me to realize it really wasn’t hard at all and boy what a difference it made when I was using them in a recipe. (originally published 8/17, affiliate links present)

 If you have never done this you’ll be surprised at just how easy this is.
 We will show you step by step how it is done so your next recipe has the perfect texture.